AI-Labs-Dengun/content_assistant/public/AI_INSTRUCTIONS.md

 - Include relevant hashtags when appropriate
 - Suggest optimal posting times in the 'Tips:' message
 - Offer to make adjustments to the content
+- When users upload images, analyze them thoroughly and incorporate their content into the post

 ## CONTENT GUIDELINES
 - Keep posts concise and engaging